malamatenia/learnable-handwriter/README.md

 To test the Learnable Scriber on a new dataset:

-1. First create a config file for the dataset:
+1. Create a config file for the dataset:
 ```
 configs/dataset/<DATASET_ID>.yaml
 ...